What is it?

 Niacinamide is required for the proper function of fats and sugars in the body and to maintain healthy cells.

 Unlike niacin, niacinamide has no beneficial effects on fats and should not be used for treating high cholesterol or high fat levels in the blood.

 When doses of over 3 grams per day of niacinamide are taken, more serious side effects can happen.
 These include liver problems or high blood sugar.

 Special precautions & warnings:Pregnancy and breast-feeding: Niacinamide is LIKELY SAFE for pregnant and breast-feeding women when taken in the recommended amounts.
-The recommended amount of niacin for pregnant or breast-feeding women is 30 mg per day for women under 18 years of age, and 35 mg for women over 18.
+The maximum recommended amount of niacin for pregnant or breast-feeding women is 30 mg per day for women under 18 years of age, and 35 mg per day for women over 18 years of age.

 Allergies: Niacinamide can make allergies more severe because they cause histamine, the chemical responsible for allergic symptoms, to be released.

 Diabetes: Niacinamide might increase blood sugar.
 People with diabetes who take niacinamide should check their blood sugar carefully.